sjsivert/sjsivert/apps/sanity-studio/README.md

 This repository is intended as inspiration or a starter template to get rolling with Sanity Studio.

+## Getting started

+You need to create a `.env.development` file.
+You can copy the env vars from the `.env.example`file.
+The you need to create a project at sanity.io and update the env variables with your Sanity project config.
+For the `SANITY_STUDIO_PREVIEW_TOKEN` you can use a key generator and create a long string.
+(This key should also be used in the Next project env vars.)

 ## Project overview

 -   The project uses Typescript